top of page

 At each end of the room, Peter Paul Rubens Henry IV at the Battle of Ivry and Triumphal Entry of Henry IV into Paris were both commissioned by his wife, Catherine de Medici.
 Catherine first commissioned a cycle of 24 paintings from Rubens on her life (now in the Louvre); the second cycle heroizing her husband was not completed.
 Both are typical portraits of Baroque leaders at the time, meant to heroize and even mythologize the ruler, with dramatic diagonals, swirling colors, rippling muscles, and divine attendants.
 Henry’s victory over Catholic forces consolidated his power in France, and he is shown here as a heroic soldier spurring his forces on to victory as a heavenly host aids from above.
 In the second, that same heavenly host heralds his arrival into Paris, in a golden chariot surrounded by a throng of soldiers and citizens.

-Next in room A40 is a single sculpture—the Hermaphrodite.
+->A40 hosts a single sculpture—the Hermaphrodite.
 A pristine nude sleeps in a pool of light as the visitors crowd around.
 The original Hermaphrodite was the offspring of Hermes, the god of war, and Aphrodite, the goddess of Love, and born with male and female genitalia.
 The Roman sculpture here is a copy of the original Greek statue, now in the Louvre.

 Hermaphrodite, Roman copy of Greek original 2nd century CE